hampoelz/Capacitor-NodeJS/README.md

 </docgen-config>

-For example, if you change your `nodeDir` to `custom-nodejs`, then your project structure should look something like this:
+If you change your `nodeDir` to `custom-nodejs`, then your project structure should look something like this:

 ```
 my-capacitor-app/